-This chorizo chicken paella is our favorite paella recipe; it's incredibly delicious and so comforting.
+This chorizo chicken paella without seafood is our favorite paella recipe; it's incredibly delicious and so comforting.
 Made in a large skillet to feed a crowd, this easy recipe is bound to make you happy.

 I remember the first time I had a classic seafood paella during a vacation in Tenerife quite a few years ago.
 It was heaven, one of the best restaurant meals ever, and definitely the best meal we had on the island.